nlicalzi/launch_school/ls170_networking_foundations/assessment_prep/study_guide.md

     * Link: Establishes connections between neighboring nodes to send data-- allowing the internet layer to present an addressable interface.
 * Know what an IP address is and what a port number is
   * What is an IP Address?
+  * What is the difference between an IP Address and a MAC Address?
   * What is a port number?

 * Have an understanding of how DNS works